 - Medium access control in the wireless domain: SDMA, FDMA, CDMA, TDMA (fixed, Aloha, CSMA, DAMA, PRMA, MACA, collision avoidance, polling).

-- Wireless local area networks: IEEE 802.11 standard including physical layer, MAC layer and access schemes (PCF and DCF), quality of service and power management.
+- Wireless local area networks: IEEE 802.11 standard including the physical layer, MAC layer and access schemes (PCF and DCF), quality of service and power management.

 - Mobile ad hoc networks: Terminology, basics and applications, characteristics of ad hoc communication, ad hoc routing paradigms and protocols (AODV, DSR, LAR, OLSR).